fogstand/AlgorithmsPython/README.md

-# Project Assignment for Algorithms class
+# ProjectAssignments for Algorithms class